asawalov/assignmentredone/README.md

 I was using dbsqlite before but now i have also changed that to postgres.
 After this i will be studying rest framework .

 Issues - I was not able to make things dynamic here as i have created seperarte functions of create for nurse/surgeon/doctor .
-I am exploring this things as of now.
+I am exploring this field also.